-Patients who are already on stable concomitant anti-spastic medications, or muscle relaxants (eg, benzodiazepines, baclofen [oral or pump], scopolamine [oral or patch], tizanidine, vigabatrin, or dantrolene) prior to the day 1 visit and otherwise eligible for the study will be permitted to continue taking their medications at the same dose and regimen during the study.
+Patients who are already on stable concomitant anti-spastic medications or muscle relaxants (eg, benzodiazepines, baclofen [oral], scopolamine [oral or patch], tizanidine, vigabatrin, or dantrolene) prior to the day 1 visit and otherwise eligible for the study will be permitted to continue taking their medications at the same dose and regimen during the study.
 Patients who are on oral concomitant anti-spastic medications, anti-epileptics, or muscle relaxants should be instructed to take their medications at approximately the same time each day during the study, especially on the days of office visits.
 Efforts should be made to keep the same interval from the time of the medication to the time of the spasticity assessments during the office visits throughout the study.
-Patients who are on baclofen pumps must be on a continuous infusion with a stable dose and their baclofen treatment regimen must not include bolus infusions.
 Patients using scopolamine patches must not wear their patches at least 2 days prior to an office visit (except for the screening and week -2 visits).

-Patients will be permitted to initiate the use of soft splints during the study at the investigator's discretion.
+Patients will be permitted to initiate the use of soft splints, including ankle-foot-orthosis (AFO), during the study at the investigator's discretion.
 However, patients should be asked not to wear the splint for at least 30 minutes before a spasticity measure at the office visits.